Supported F# language features and libraries

 Object expressions are compatible for the most general cases.

-Units of measure are compatible (at least for int
+Units of measure are compatible (at least for int and float) but they will

 be erased from the generated JS code.